 Optional: Place an item that represents the directions/quarters/elements at the respective points.
 Your circle will encircle them.
 You might have a pebble at North/Earth, a small cup of water at West/ Water, a feather at East, and an LED candle at South (I don’t recommend placing lit candles on the floor for safety reasons).
 An alternative is to use the corresponding Aces from a tarot deck as markers.

 - Step 1.
-Stand at the center point of your, as yet uncast circle.
+Stand at the center point of your as-yet uncast circle.
 Breathe deeply three times, making sure to exhale fully.
 It’s important not to rush the process.
-In your mind, be clear on the purpose for the circle and your intended ritual.
+In your mind, be clear on the purpose of the circle and your intended ritual.

 - Step 3.
 Keeping your wand or finger pointing at the circle perimeter, turn slowly to South.
 Pause and say, “I call upon the Guardian of South and the element of Fire to watch over this sacred circle.”
 Again, take a moment to visualize the Guardian materializing.
 Dip your head as before.

 - Step 5.
-With your wand or finger, lastly turn to the North.
+Lastly, with your wand or finger, turn to the North.
 Pause a moment and say, “I call upon the Guardian of North and the element of Earth to watch over this sacred circle.”
 Visualize the Guardian appearing and bow your head.
 The drawing of the circle perimeter is complete.

-Your sacred space is where you can find yourself again and again.— Joseph Campbell
+Your sacred space is where you can find yourself again and again.

 There are a few things about working with circles that you need to know.

 - Firstly, if there’s an emergency, don’t worry about leaving it.
 Just go.